Estate Planning With Compassion

 When you find yourself administering a probate or trust estate for a loved one, you will certainly have questions and perhaps concerns.
 Administering an estate is a complicated set of laws, procedures and responsibilities.
 There is so much more to do than simply distributing assets.
 If you mishandle the estate, you may be held liable.

 Losing a loved one is an incredibly stressful time.
 Stress is multiplied if you are appointed to administer the trust or probate estate.
-Our entire staff at the Loren E. Plemmons, Attorney at Law, will guide you, addressing your questions and concerns with kindness, compassion and with the knowledge that comes with decades of experience.
-You will have peace of mind knowing Loren E. Plemmons, Attorney at Law, is on your side.
+Our entire staff at the Plemmons Law Group, PLLC, will guide you, addressing your questions and concerns with kindness, compassion and the knowledge that comes with decades of experience.
+You will have peace of mind knowing Plemmons Law Group, PLLC, is on your side.

 Comprehensive Support

-Attorney Plemmons will provide the support you need in creating all aspects of your own estate plan and assisting you when a loved one dies.
+The attorneys at Plemmons Law Group, PLLC, will provide the support you need in creating all aspects of your own estate plan and assisting you when a loved one dies.

 Here are a few tips and definitions of common estate planning terms.

-• Wills – A Will is a legal document that establishes your final wishes regarding who will receive your assets and appoints a person to act as executor for your estate.
+- Wills: A will is a legal document that establishes your final wishes regarding who will receive your assets and appoints a person to act as the executor for your estate.
 Your right to make a will gives you the opportunity to create your legacy for your loved ones and charities.

-• Financial Powers of Attorney – A Financial Power of Attorney allows you to designate an agent, a person of your choosing, to pay your bills and manage your financial matters when you are unable.
+- Financial powers of attorney: A financial power of attorney allows you to designate an agent, a person of your choosing, to pay your bills and manage your financial matters when you are unable to do so.

-• Health Care Power of Attorney – A Health Care Power of Attorney allows you to designate an agent, a person of your choosing, to make medical decisions for you when you are unable.
+- Health care power of attorney: A health care power of attorney allows you to designate an agent, a person of your choosing, to make medical decisions for you when you are unable to do so.

-• Advanced Care Plan – An Advanced Care Plan is a document created by the Tennessee Department of Health to enable you to make decisions regarding your end of life health care and allows you to appoint a health care agent to implement your decisions if you cannot speak for yourself.
+- Advance Care Plan: An advance care plan is a document established by the Tennessee Department of Health to enable you to make decisions regarding your end-of-life health care and allows you to appoint a health care agent to implement your decisions if you cannot speak for yourself.

-• What Happens Without a Power of Attorney?
-If you have not made out a health care or financial power of attorney, your family or others concerned about you will have to file for a conservatorship in court.
-This process is costly, both emotionally and financially and easily avoided by having a comprehensive estate plan in place.
+- What happens without a power of attorney: If you have not made out a health care or financial power of attorney, your family or others concerned about you will have to file for a conservatorship in court.
+This process is costly, both emotionally and financially, and can easily be avoided by having a comprehensive estate plan in place.

-• Probate – Probate is the legal process by which your Will is accepted as a legal document and your executor is authorized to act on behalf of your estate.
-Probate takes time.
-There are many rules and restrictions regarding payment of creditors and the ultimate distribution of assets.
+- Probate: Probate is the legal process by which your will is accepted as a legal document and your executor is authorized to act on behalf of your estate.
+The probate process takes time.
+There are many rules and restrictions regarding the payment of creditors and the ultimate distribution of assets.

-Whether she’s preparing your estate plan or guiding your loved one’s estate through probate, Ms. Plemmons can offer the assistance you need.
-Our office also runs Tellico Title Services, which can assist you with all of your real estate transactions.
+Whether we are preparing your estate plan or guiding your loved one’s estate through probate, our legal team at Plemmons Law Group, PLLC, can offer the assistance you need.
+If you need a title company to assist as a facilitator with the sale, purchase or refinance of East Tennessee property, contact our team at Tellico Title Services, Inc., who can assist with your real estate transactions.

 Never Too Early To Start

 Life is unpredictable.
 While an estate plan may be easy to put off for another time, the risk is too great to leave your estate plan to chance.
 It is never too early to prepare for the future.
 Finding support from a skilled lawyer gives you and your loved ones peace of mind today.
-Let Attorney Plemmons help you with your estate plan.
-Her estate planning documents help you be prepared for today, tomorrow and for decades to come.
+Let the attorneys at Plemmons Law Group, PLLC, help you with your estate plan.
+Our estate planning documents help you be prepared for today, tomorrow and for decades to come.
 To get started, call our office at 865-424-4379 or contact us online.